Lazy Jones: Gameplay

 In the MSX and Tatung Einstein versions, Jay Walk is replaced by Wafers II, in which the player uses two controlled spaceships (one vertically and one horizontally) to jointly hit the spinning wafers.

 In the hotel bar, Lazy Jones stands in front of the (rather wide) bar.
 The barman and the only other patron, hopelessly drunk, are both moving back and forth across the bar, at different speeds.
 Pressing the fire button while standing in front of both a drink and the barman at the same time earns points.
 The drunk patron bars the player's movement but can be jumped over.

 The sub-games where it is possible to "die" prematurely are Eggie Chuck, Jay Walk, Res Q and The Wall.

 The sub-games that only end when the time limit runs out are 99 Red Balloons, Laser Jones, Outland, Scoot, Star Dust, The Hills Are Alive, The Reflex, The Turk, Wild Wafers, Wipeout, Wafers II and the hotel bar.

 (In the MSX version, sub-games ending exclusively by running out of time limit: Outland, The Reflex, Wild Wafers, Wafers II, Wipeout and the bar).

 Development

 Whittaker developed each sub-game individually in BASIC first, to make sure they worked, then converted each one of them, almost line by line, into assembly code.

-Music

-The game's chiptune music has a very characteristic sound that is distinct from many other C64 games.
-Each of the 21 subtunes is using only two voices of the SID chip which in turn use the same sawtooth sound.
-One voice plays a simple octave bassline for the most part, while the other one is adding the melody.
-All the tunes share the same tempo as well and they change seamlessly when playing another sub game.

-Associations of subtunes to sub-games vary depending on the portrayed computer version, so a subtune used in the Commodore 64 version to a certain sub-game was not necessarily used as soundtrack to the same sub-game in the MSX version.

 Legacy

-One of the music tracks (subtune from "Star Dust" in C64, the same as "The Wall" in MSX) was sampled by German electro project Zombie Nation for their 1999 single "Kernkraft 400".
+One of the music tracks (cover of It Happened Then by Electronic Ensemble, subtune from Star Dust song in C64, the same as "The Wall" in MSX) was sampled by German electro project Zombie Nation for their 1999 single Kernkraft 400.
 Florian Senfter ("Splank!") later paid an undisclosed sum to David Whittaker for the use of the melody.